mayze13/hyles_polynesia/code/streamlit_bus/README.md

 ## Command Line Interface Usage (Standalone Mode)

 The command-line version is provided in `bus_simulation.py`.
-This version allows you to run the simulation and output results to a CSV file.
+This version allows you to run the simulation and output results to a CSV file as well as an HTML to visualise the time-series.

 ### Running the Simulation